 While these photos are excellent examples of the differences the three coat types have in their “look” it is key to remember that there are variations still found within the coat types themselves, it is not just the “look” of a coat that determines the coat type but most importantly the texture of the coat determines this.
 Not all breeders are experienced in selecting coat types so make sure that you find a breeder who not only knows the look but also the correct texture of the coat type you are looking for.
 Below we have provided pictures of both Puppy and Adult dogs in all three coat types in a similar colour range.
-We have pictured all three coat types with the same dogs for their puppy and adult photos so that you can see how the coat types have developed from puppy to adulthood.

 The Australian Labradoodle requires varying degrees of grooming depending on their coat type.
 There are three main coat types (Hair/Fleece/Wool) with some variation found within the coat types noted below.

 (Dog hair texture either feathering, scruffy, or wavy) is a shedding coat in varying degrees and will need a quick brushing/combing about once a month depending on the density and length of the coat.
 NEVER shave your hair coat’s body.
 A light trimming might be required with scissors but usually not.

 The Normal Fleece

 (Soft Angora type texture wavy or loose spiraling coat) is an allergy and asthma friendly coat and will need to be brushed/combed thoroughly about every two-three weeks.
 This coat usually requires trimming one-two times a year.